GermanWeisenheimer/Shiftago-Qt/README.md

 - Use the mouse to insert a marble at one of the four sides of the board.
 If the slot where you want to insert it is occupied the occupying marble and its neighbours are automatically shifted.

-## Contributing

-Contributions are welcome!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.

 ## License

 This project is licensed under the GNU General Public License.
 See the [LICENSE.txt](LICENSE.txt) file for details.